CodeStix/typed-rest-generator/README.md

     **Shared package**

     ```ts
+    // Make sure to install @types/qs and @types/express-serve-static-core as dependencies (not devDependencies!!)
     // index.ts
     export * from "./routes.ts";
     export * from "./generatedClient.ts"; // <-- make sure to export it first